SrFluff/fmake/README.md

 # Debugging

-If you want to make sure all the variables in `make.fmake` are correctly declared you can run `fmake debug`.
+If you want to make sure all the variables in a rule are correctly declared you can run `fmake debug <rule>`(or `fmake debug' for make.fmake).
 This should return something like this:

 ```
-CC:gcc
+CC:     gcc
-SRC:main.c
+SRC:    main.c
-OUT:main
+OUT:    main
-MSG:True
+MSG:    True
-SAY:Compiling done!
+SAY:    Compiling done!
-RUN:false
+RUN:    False
 ```

 # Version